 Fulminant hepatitis is rare, and chronic hepatitis, cirrhosis, and cancer do not occur.

 Routine vaccination beginning at age 1 is recommended for all.

 Vaccinate people at risk (eg, travelers to endemic areas, laboratory workers), and provide postexposure prophylaxis with standard immune globulin or, for some, vaccination.

-Centers for Disease Control and Prevention (CDC): Hepatitis A questions and answers for health professionals: This web site provides an overview of hepatitis A (including diagnosis, statistics, transmission, risk factors, symptoms, and the hepatitis vaccine), as well as information about the use of immune globulin and hepatitis and international travel.
-Accessed 11/29/20.
+Centers for Disease Control and Prevention (CDC): Hepatitis A questions and answers for health professionals: This resource provides an overview of hepatitis A (including diagnosis, statistics, transmission, risk factors, symptoms, and the hepatitis vaccine), as well as information about the use of immune globulin and hepatitis and international travel.
+Accessed June 8, 2022.

 Drugs Mentioned In This Article

 |Albuked , Albumarc, Albuminar, Albuminex, AlbuRx , Albutein, Buminate, Flexbumin, Kedbumin, Macrotec, Plasbumin, Plasbumin-20|

 |Locholest , Locholest Light, Prevalite , Questran, Questran Light|

 |Havrix, Havrix Pediatric , Vaqta|